 Suggest me an authenticated source to refer for steps being taken in case study as now I am just googling all the stuff and on the basis of various articles, I am applying things required.

 What should be the basis of checking the appropriateness of our prediction model?
-I would be happy , if you can brief me the parameters to be take care of and their significance.
+I would be happy , if you can brief me the parameters to be taken care of and their significance.

 R is taking much time as factor variables in Strike Batsman column is near about 436 and thus, I am not able to run step function with two or more predictors as time taken is too large.
 Suggest a solution in this regard.